Crutwell, Saskatchewan

-Crutwell is an organized hamlet in the Canadian province of Saskatchewan.
+Crutwell is an organized hamlet in Saskatchewan, Canada.
+Access is from Highway 3.

 Geography

 It is located in the Rural Municipality of Shellbrook No. 493.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Crutwell had a population of 77 living in 24 of its 26 total private dwellings, a change of from its 2016 population of 57.
 With a land area of 0.09 km2, it had a population density of in 2021.